BINGO PINBALLS

 If you really like the brighter 55's, I'd at least change out the playfield lamps to #47's.
 The remaining GI (general illumination/always on) lamps in the head are your decision.
 You probably aren't running the game lots of hours/day...then again, the ink on the backglass probably isn't as solid as it originally was.

-If you have an OK/red letter game, you'll need red #55's for those six lamps due to the way the circuit is designed.
-Red ones probably can't be purchased, so you'll need to paint them yourself - or apply a few coats with a red permanent marker.
+If you have an OK/red letter game, you'll need red #55's for those six lamps due to the way the circuit is designed, and the associated six clear lamps need to be #47's.
+Red ones are hard to find, so you may need to paint them yourself - or apply a few coats with a red permanent marker.

 #1464's I recently got from pinball resource.